ucsb-cs156/w22/_lab/team01.md

 ## Step 4.1  Each team member must submit individually from the main branch on Gradescope

-Now each team member should find [assignment team01 on Gradscope]({{page.gradescope}}), submit from the team's repo, and the `main` branch on Gradescope.
+Once all of the PRs for the team are merged, *each* team member should find [assignment team01 on Gradscope]({{page.gradescope}}), submit from the team's repo, and the `main` branch on Gradescope.
 The main branch should now contain all team member's work.

 *Do not simply assume that your team will submit on your behalf*.

-To help promote both team and individual accountability, I am asking each team member to submit the team's work to Gradescope separately.
+To help promote both team and individual accountability, I am asking each team member to submit the team's work to Gradescope separately, after all of the PR's are merged.

 I would like to see which team members are actually in touch with their teams and engaged with the process&mdash;hopefully that's everyone.
+This mutual team accountability will be an important skill during the project phase of the course, which is worth 40% of your course grade, so we are practicing it with a programming assignment now (which is a "lower stakes" part of your course grade.)

 ## Step 4.2  One team member can submit on Gauchospace on behalf of the team